TheDoomfire/job-searching/readme.md

 ## TODO

-1. Hitta json filen och ladda ner den - KLAR
-1. Filtera json filen bara för jobb som jag vill ha.
-Alltså te.x i Örebro, med lager/data/it.
-1. Spara alla jobben som jag vill ha i en fil.

 1. Gå till URL för jobben.
-1. Försök auto söka jobben.
+1. Försök auto söka jobben. (med selenium)
 1. Spara jobben jag sökt i en fil.

 Download and unzips the json file.
 Then reads from it and save all jobs I may want in a csv file.
 Read from CSV file and go to webpages and apply for the jobs.